Sponsored by Wholesale Warranties

 This all comes down to cost.
 To put it plainly, you will never get a longer term for a better coverage level at a lower rate than when you buy an extended warranty while your rig is brand new.

 Extended RV warranty providers consider the model year and in-service date of your vehicle when working up a cost for your coverage.
-They know the manufacturer warranty will take precedence for repairs, particularly during the first year you own the rig, so they offer great protection rates to these units.
-When your rig is brand new, you can secure your policy—even up to 7 years of coverage—at these premier rates.
+They know the manufacturer warranty takes precedence for repairs.
+This is particularly true during the first year you own the rig.
+And that’s why they offer great protection rates to these units.
+When your rig is brand new, you can secure your policy.
+It’s possible even up to 7 years of coverage.
+And you can get these premier rates.